telerik/winforms-docs/knowledge-base/select-clicked-word-in-syntax-editor.md

 ---
 title: How to Select the Clicked Word in RadSyntaxEditor
-description: This article demonstrates how to
+description: This article demonstrates how to select the clicked word in RadSyntaxEditor.
 type: how-to
-page_title:
+page_title: How to Select the Clicked Word in RadSyntaxEditor
 slug: select-clicked-word-in-syntax-editor
 position: 0
-tags: checkdropdown, autocomplete, custom
+tags: syntaxeditor, click, word
 res_type: kb
 ---